-During the term of the option, the buyer has the right to exercise their option, at least in the case of American-style options.
-European-style options can only be exercised on the expiration date.
-The order to exercise the option must be given in due time beforehand.
+During the term of the option, the buyer has the right to exercise his option, at least for Americanstyle options.
+The instruction to do so must be given well in advance.
+European style options can only be exercised on expiration date.
+Please note that on the expiration date itself, the principle of automatic exercise only exists for options ending "in-the-money" (see also 1.3).